timurrrr/86buttdrop/README.md

 * Optional: T50 bit with a low profile wrench
 * Zip ties
 * Wire cutters
+* Metal saw or belt saw
+* A set of files or a grinder
 * Optional: Blue loctite
 * Optional: Tesa 51608 tape or similar
 * Optional: Soft foam kneeling pad

+### Pre-work

+This step requires cutting and filing/grinding, so this can be done separately before the install.

+1. Take the M12 bolt and try to put it into the hole of each of the four rings in the "sleeve" part you got from SCS.
+1. Pick the one that is the most snug that you can still put the bolt into.
+1. Using a saw (possibly a belt saw if you have), cut it off the square that holds the four rings together.
+Chromoly is hard, take your time.
+You might find it useful to use a vice or pliers to hold the square.
+1. Using a file or a grinder, smooth out whatever remains of the "bridge" that you just cut.

 ### Removing the seat from the car, and the OEM sliders from the seat